scmlab/guabao/home.markdown

 Guabao is implemented and maintained by [Shin-Cheng Mu](https://scm.iis.sinica.edu.tw/home/), Ting-Yan Lai, and Thing-Han Lim in [Institute of Information Science](https://www.iis.sinica.edu.tw/), Academia Sinica, Taiwan.

 The backend of Guabao is implemented using [Haskell](https://www.haskell.org/), while the frontend is implemented using [Reason](https://reasonml.github.io/) and compiled to Javascript to run as a VS Code extension.
-Source code repositories for the [frontend](https://github.com/scmlab/gcl-vscode) and [backend](https://github.com/scmlab/gcl) are stored on GitHub.
+Source code for the [frontend](https://github.com/scmlab/gcl-vscode) and [backend](https://github.com/scmlab/gcl) are stored on GitHub.

 Guabao is still under development --- everything may change or break tomorrow!
 We welcome bug reports, feature requests, and other suggestions.
-Feel free to submit them as issues through the GitHub repositories above, or contact the authors.
+Feel free to submit them as issues through the GitHub repositories above, or [contact](pages/Contacts.html) the authors.